thamerx/SocialMediaAreShackles/README.md

 * Compile both .ahk files

+* Right click on shackled.exe Properties-> Compatibility -> check run as admin
-* run shackled.exe first time only and only once to initiate
+* Run shackled.exe first time only and only once to initiate
-* run DeservedShackles.exe also add it to startup folder
+* Run DeservedShackles.exe also add it to startup folder

 * Get a shackle
 * You will find it on the desktop